 Morningstar ETFInvestor delivers exactly what it promises: expert ETF analysis, model portfolios, and cost-efficiency guidance from one of the most trusted names in investment research.
 Daniel Sotiroff’s analytical approach and Morningstar’s methodology are genuinely valuable.

 But here’s the reality: for most investors, the value proposition is narrow.
 The lack of performance tracking means you can’t verify whether the guidance actually improves outcomes.
-The $199/year price sits awkwardly close to Morningstar Investor’s $249/year, which offers far more functionality.
+The $239/year price is just $10 less than Morningstar Investor’s $249/year — and with the Investor promo at $199/year, you actually pay more for this ETF-only newsletter than for the full research platform.
+That makes the value equation almost impossible to justify for most investors.

 My recommendation: If you specifically want a newsletter format and are passionate about ETF optimization, ETFInvestor delivers.
-If you’re on the fence, spend the extra $50 on Morningstar Investor instead—you’ll get more tools and flexibility for your money.
+If you’re on the fence, spend the extra $10 on Morningstar Investor instead—you’ll get dramatically more tools and flexibility for virtually the same price.

 The irony of passive investing is that doing it well still requires knowledge.
 ETFInvestor provides that knowledge.
 Whether it’s worth the subscription depends on how much you value having it curated and delivered versus finding it yourself.